aysenurdalfidan/movie-recommender/README.md

 ---

-## 🚀 Running the Streamlit App
+## Running the Streamlit App
-After installing dependencies, launch the application with:
+Launch the application with:

 ```bash
 streamlit run app.py